The Miracle of Iodine

 Minus those with a massive allergy to it, Iodine is an essential mineral.
 In fact, all the cells in the body use Iodine.
-Did you know that Iodine actually improves insulin response?
+Did you know that Iodine improves insulin response?
 It can even help fight fungal infections.
-It is also vital for adrenal, ovarian, breast pancreatic, and all endocrine (hormone) gland function, and of course, thyroid function.
+It is also vital for adrenal, ovarian, breast pancreatic, and all endocrine (hormone) gland function and thyroid function.

 The thyroid is an extremely important little organ.
-This little guy produces the hormones that regulate the body’s metabolic rate and heart and digestive function, muscle control, brain development and bone maintenance, and so on.
+This little guy produces the hormones that regulate the body’s metabolic rate, heart and digestive function, muscle control, brain development, bone maintenance, and so on.
 That is a big job, but it needs Iodine to get it done!
 Can you imagine life without this?
 Unfortunately, some of you are already living it.

 SIDE NOTE: Bromine should not be confused with “bromelain.”
 Bromelain is a mixture of enzymes found naturally in the juice and stems of pineapples.

 So let us look at Bromine a little closer for a second and figure out why you might be loaded with it.
 This is a nasty element.
-The problem is that Iodine and Bromine appear similar to the thyroid gland, and Bromines are said to compete for the same receptors that are used to capture Iodine; then, Bromines turn around and inhibit the activity of Iodine in the thyroid.
-So Bromines act like a bouncer and either kick out the Iodine or stop it from doing anything.
+The problem is that Iodine and Bromine appear similar to the thyroid gland, and Bromine is said to compete for the same receptors used to capture Iodine; then, Bromine turns around and inhibits the activity of Iodine in the thyroid.
+So Bromine acts like a bouncer and either kicks out the Iodine or stops it from doing anything.

 In fact, there is something called the “Bromide Dominance” theory to help explain this (Farrow, 2015).
 This is when Bromine has been picked up from the environment, work, and food and has risen to such a level that it literally begins to inhibit Iodine enzyme metabolism altogether.
 This results in big problems for the body.
 And to think, this could have been stopped had we just supplied the body with what it needed in the first place.

-The thing you need to ask yourself now is, “What is my major source of Iodine?”
+You need to ask yourself, “What is my major source of Iodine?”
 I can probably guess that for most, it is the iodized salt you were told to reduce dramatically.
-So that is three major beneficial elements (sodium, chloride, & Iodine), basically off the table for most Americans.
+So, for most Americans, three major beneficial elements (sodium, chloride, & Iodine) are basically off the table.
 Yet being sick is some surprise.

 Smarter?
 That’s right!
 Iodine is also needed for brain development and brain function in general.
 As I have already shared, several studies have shown the correlation between Iodine shortage and lowered cognitive function and ability.